-Keeping an eye out for overuse or addictive behavior is the #1 thing parents can do to help regain control over screen time.
+Keeping an eye out for overuse or addictive behavior is the number one thing parents can do to help regain control over screen time.
 Already got kids on devices?
 That’s okay!
-Just getting a device for the first time for your kid, teen, or tween?
-No matter what phase you're in, there are several things you want to look out for with kids and device use.
+Just getting a device for the first time for your kid, tween, or teen?
+No matter what phase you’re in, there are several things you want to look out for with kids and device use.

 Trouble focusing.
 An easy tell-tale sign is when kids start to have trouble focusing.
 Since smartphones, video games, and social media are all programmed for instant gratification, they are also fast and easily consumable.
-This can manifest itself offline, even physically, as kids being fidgety or unable to sit for long periods of time.
-If they can’t sit and focus on homework, chores, or even more passive activities like reading, this may be a sign of too much screen time.
+This can manifest itself offline as kids being fidgety or unable to sit for long periods of time.
+If they can’t focus on homework, chores, or even more passive activities like reading, this may be a sign of too much screen time.

 Irritable.
 Sometimes this is just a normal part of life—but could it be too much screen time?
 If your kids use smartphones, PCs, or video game consoles like PlayStation or Xbox, it’s suggested to monitor their time spent on each device.
 Do they spend more than an hour a day on each device?
 Is it difficult to get them to put the devices down, even for chores or family gatherings like dinner?
 If so, this could be another sign of too much screen time.